telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 		![Convert a report and add it to a ReportLibrary project in Visual Studio.](images/ReportConverterPageVSDesigner.png)

-		The wizard lets you select one of the external formats we support as explained in the [Importing Reports Overview]({%slug telerikreporting/designing-reports/converting-reports-from-other-reporting-solutions/overview%}), or import/open a declarative report definition (TRDX and TRDP files) as explained in the article [Importing Reports Created with the Standalone or Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/how-to-import-reports-created-with-standalone-report-designer%}).
+		The wizard lets you select one of the external formats we support as explained in the [Importing Reports Overview]({%slug telerikreporting/designing-reports/converting-reports-from-other-reporting-solutions/overview%}), or import/open a declarative report definition (TRDX and TRDP files) as explained in the article [Importing Reports Created with the Standalone or Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/how-to-import-reports-created-with-standalone-report-designer%}).

 	* `Telerik Reporting {{site.suiteversion}} Wizard` option lets you create a new blank report or use one of our wizards to create a specific template:

 		![Select a report template for your new Telerik Report in Visual Studio.](images/ChooseReportTemplateVSDesigner.png)

-1. (optional)If the _Security Warning_ window pops up, click `Trust` to let the Visual Studio Report Designer create/open the selected report definition:
+1. (optional) If the _Security Warning_ window pops up, click `Trust` to let the Visual Studio Report Designer create/open the selected report definition:

 	![Security Warning window in Visual Studio.](images/SecurityWarningVSDesigner.png)